Azure/static-web-apps-cli/readme.md

 ### Reading credentials

-When requesting the `http://localhost:4280/.auth/me` endpoint, a `clientPrincipal` containing the fake information will be returned by the authentication API.
+The frontend application can request the `http://localhost:4280/.auth/me` endpoint and a `clientPrincipal` containing the fake information will be returned by the authentication API.

 Here is an example: